 Could the mattress be depriving you of sleep?
 To identify whether the mattress could be robbing you of your sleep, check out for the following signs:

 - Sleeping in a different bed feels comfortable

 - You can see or sense lumps, springs or sagging in your mattress

 - Sleeping on a particular side of the mattress feels more comfortable

 - Falling asleep faster on the couch compared to when you are in bed

 - The mattress makes some noise when you are moving the bed

-If you have identified any of the above in your bedroom, the mattress could be depriving you of good night sleep.
+If you have identified any of the above in your bedroom, the mattress could be depriving you of a good night’s sleep.

 In this article, we highlight the good qualities that your most comfortable non-toxic mattress should be having.
 We shall take you through the mattress purchasing basics.
 The process allows you to make sure you are choosing the right kind of mattress for your sleep habits.

 1. When is the Right Time to Change Your Mattress?